What comes to mind when you hear the phrases “Just Do It” or “Think Different”?

 If I want to bring emotions into the tagline, I could revise the tagline to be “Don’t Diet.
 Live Healthy, Be Happy.” or “Healthy, Happy, Free, Live an Undiet Life”.

 There’s no definitive way to create your tagline.
 But following these steps will help guide you towards creating your memorable tagline.

 And you can always test your taglines with your ideal clients to see which one they resonate with the most.

-As I mentioned previously, your tagline is the first impression that you make with your brand.
-It’ll be one of the first things your potential clients see when they interact with your website, on your social media accounts, or in your marketing.
+As I mentioned previously, your tagline is the first connection people make with your brand.
+It’ll be one of the first things your potential clients see when they interact with your website, on your social media, or in your marketing.

 First, you want to make sure that your brand experience aligns with your tagline.
 If it doesn’t, you’ll need to look at either your brand or tagline to bring them into congruence.

-Then you have a few options of how you could integrate your tagline.
+Then you have a few options for how you could integrate your tagline.

 One way is to have the tagline integrated with your logo.

-Similar to how Nike and Apple have had their taglines underneath the swoosh or the apple logos, you could have your tagline be directly linked to your logo.
+Similar to how Nike and Apple have had their taglines underneath the swoosh or the Apple logo is an apple, you could have your tagline be directly linked to your logo.